Dividing fences

 If you’re building the fence yourself, we only consider contributing towards the costs of materials.

-Unless you’re building the fence yourself, an appropriately licensed person must construct the fence.
+Unless you are constructing the fence yourself, an appropriately licensed person must construct the fence.

-Note: The property owner building the fence is responsible for ensuring the work is done safely.
+Note: The property owner constructing the fence is responsible for ensuring the work is done safely.

 Types of fencing used